This article explains the breathing technique used while swimming breaststroke.

-How and when you breathe in breaststroke depends on if you keep your head above water at all times, like many recreational swimmers do, or if you submerge your head each with each stroke cycle, like many fitness and competitive swimmers do.
+How and when you breathe in breaststroke depends on if you keep your head above water at all times, as many recreational swimmers do, or if you submerge your head each with each stroke cycle, like many fitness and competitive swimmers do.

-If you are a recreational swimmer and keep your head above water at all times, you can obviously breathe without constraints.
+If you are a recreational swimmer and keep your head above water at all times, you can naturally breathe without constraints.

-By adopting this pattern you won’t have to change your habits if you become serious about swimming and want to switch to the breaststroke style used by competitive swimmers.
+By adopting this pattern, you won’t have to change your habits if you become serious about swimming and want to switch to the breaststroke style used by competitive swimmers.

 Fitness and Competitive Swimmers

 This means that you submerge your head with each stroke cycle and thus synchronize breathing with the different phases of the stroke cycle.

 Inhaling occurs during the insweep of the arms when your head and shoulders rise above the water.
-Exhaling starts when your arms recover forward and your head and shoulders drop back into the water.
+Exhaling starts when your arms recover forward, and your head and shoulders drop back into the water.

 The inhalation, however, is a short phase that starts during the insweep of the arms, as soon as the head and shoulders rise above the water surface and the mouth clears the water.

-This is because swimmers using this style also have the habit of looking towards the pool end and by doing so they are craning their neck.
+This is because swimmers using this style also have the habit of looking towards the pool end, and by doing so they are craning their neck.
 Over time this can lead to neck problems.